 Start the day with bubbles at Caraccioli Cellars on Dolores Street.
-Relax at the Spanish-style bar in the chic and contemporary tasting room and sample a well-made sparkling wine from the Santa Lucia Highlands appellation (don’t miss the Brut Rosé).
+Relax at the Spanish style bar in the chic and contemporary tasting room and sample a well-made sparkling wine from the Santa Lucia Highlands appellation (don’t miss the Brut Rosé).
 Next, stroll over to Figge Cellars, housed in the Winfield gallery.
-Winemaker Peter Figge does the pouring here, and will share his insights on his vineyard-designated, cool-climate Pinot Noir, Chardonnay, and Syrah.
+Winemaker Peter Figge does the pouring here, and will share his insights on his vineyard designated, cool climate Pinot Noir, Chardonnay and Syrah.
 Finish your tour at De Tierra Vineyards on Mission Street.
-The tasting room is comfortable and friendly, with a wall-size chalkboard behind the bar announcing the day’s pours.
+The tasting room is comfortable and friendly, with a wall sized chalkboard behind the bar announcing the day’s pours.
 The Russell Estate Chardonnay and Mesa Del Sol Syrah are especially good.

 Winemakers in San Francisco may not be growing their grapes in the city, but they can boast a long wine-making tradition.
-Before the great fire of 1906, there were several wineries based in the SoMa (South of Market) area, which used to go by the less lyrical nickname South of the Slot.
-That tradition has been revived in the past 20 years, fueled largely by grapes from Napa and Sonoma.
+Before the great fire of 1906, there were several wineries based in the SoMa (South of Market) area, which used to go by the less lyrical nickname of South of the Slot.
+That tradition has been revived in the past 20 years, fuelled largely by grapes from Napa and Sonoma.
 JAX Vineyards, for instance, started in the 1990s with David Jackson’s Calistoga vineyard grapes, but his tech-sector son, Trent, was the one who started to make wines from them in his San Francisco garage.
-Come to their Brannan St. tasting room for happy hour Tuesday through Saturday, and try their red-blend Taureau (named for a prized family bull), paired with charcuterie and cheese.
+Visit their Brannan St tasting room for happy hour on Tuesdays to Saturdays, and try their red-blend Taureau (named for a prized family bull), paired with charcuterie and cheese.

-Nearby, Bluxome Street Winery uses grapes from the Russian River Valley, but you can taste the resulting Pinot Noir, Chardonnay, and more at its airy warehouse location; pair your wines with nibbles and watch the actual wine-making process on the other side of giant glass windows.
-A few miles north in Ghirardelli Square, stop by Wattle Creek Winery, which serves wines made from its Alexander Valley grapes.
+Nearby, Bluxome Street Winery uses grapes from the Russian River Valley, but you can taste the resulting Pinot Noir, Chardonnay and more at its airy warehouse location; pair your wines with nibbles and watch the actual wine-making process on the other side of giant glass windows.
+A few miles north in Ghirardelli Square, call in at Wattle Creek Winery, which serves wines made from its Alexander Valley grapes.

-Winery Collective, meanwhile, reminds you that San Francisco is an excellent hub for tasting a range of California wines.
-Its Fisherman’s Wharf tasting room features some three dozen wineries from around the state—like Copain Wines and Donum Estate—offered up in rotating flights.
+Winery Collective, meanwhile, reminds you that San Francisco is an excellent hub for tasting a range of Californian wines.
+Its Fisherman’s Wharf tasting room features some three dozen wineries from around the state—including Copain Wines and Donum Estate—which are offered up in rotating flights.
 The Winery SF, meanwhile, located on Treasure Island, also always has a full calendar of weekend public events to explore.

 Interested in making your own wine?
-Go to Dogpatch WineWorks, which sources grapes from a variety of regions’ vineyards, but makes wine in this industrial-neighborhood cellar.
-You can even get hands-on: Book a time and you can make your own handcrafted wine to take home.
+Visit Dogpatch WineWorks, which sources grapes from a variety of regions’ vineyards, but makes its wine in this industrial-area cellar.
+You can even get hands-on: book a time and you can make your own handcrafted wine to take home.

-Over the past few years, the city of Napa has invested millions in making its downtown core gleam with gourmet markets, outstanding restaurants, a pretty-for-strolling riverfront, and plenty of places to sample the region’s world-class wines.
-Walk the downtown grid of streets to enjoy outdoor art and dip into a variety of tasting rooms.
+Over the past few years, the city of Napa has invested millions in making its central core gleam with gourmet markets, outstanding restaurants, a riverfront that's good for a pleasant stroll and plenty of places to sample the region’s world-class wines.
+Walk the city centre grid of streets to enjoy outdoor art and dip into a variety of tasting rooms.

 Start at Vintner’s Collective, housed in Napa’s oldest stone building, and focus on the best Napa Valley wines you’ve never heard of.
 Tasting flights change daily and may feature wines from any of more than 25 boutique producers.
-Next, check out Mark Herold Wines, adjacent to the popular Oxbow Public Market (a great place to graze and pick up gourmet picnic lunches).
+Next, call in at Mark Herold Wines, adjacent to the popular Oxbow Public Market (a great place to graze and pick up gourmet picnic lunches).
 At Mark Herold, the decor is funky, the servers are engaging and ready to share their wine knowledge, and the wines are eclectic (try the Flux Blanc and Acha Red).
-Now head to Prime Cellars for a taste of the Coombsville Cabernet Sauvignon, a great choice for that special occasion down the road.
-(Bonus: Trahan Winery shares the space with Prime Cellars, so you can sample wines from both producers with one stop.)
+Now head to Prime Cellars for a taste of the Coombsville Cabernet Sauvignon, a great choice for that special occasion in the future.
+(Bonus: Trahan Winery shares the space with Prime Cellars, so you can sample wines from both producers in one place.)
 The tasting room is intimate, and the winemakers themselves are often the ones pouring—a rarity in Napa Valley.